 - The plaintiff would also have to show that there were damages caused by the malpractice: economic loss, medical bills, emotional distress, pain, suffering, loss of enjoyment of life, disability, and impairment.

-Medical malpractice cases can be highly technical, with both medical and legal issues involved.
+This kind of cases can be highly technical, with both medical and legal issues involved.
 Proper use of effective expert witnesses can be key to having a successful case.
-Given how complex these cases are, you need experienced, effective medical malpractice attorneys to defend your legal rights and protect your interests.
-Choosing an attorney with little or no medical malpractice experience or trying to settle your case on your own may seem appealing, but could end up costing you in the end.
+Given how complex these cases are, you need experienced and effective malpractice attorneys in CT to defend your legal rights and protect your interests.
+Choosing a Connecticut medical injury attorney with little or no medical injury experience or trying to settle your case on your own may seem appealing, but could end up costing you in the end.

-Contact Berkowitz Hanna to Discuss Your Medical Malpractice Case
+Contact Berkowitz Hanna to Discuss Your Malpractice Case

-At Berkowitz Hanna, we understand that medical mistakes can be devastating, leading to a lifetime of disability, ongoing medical treatments, and hardship.
-Our experienced Connecticut medical malpractice attorneys will be tireless advocates for you and your family and will aggressively fight to ensure all responsible parties are held accountable and that you receive appropriate compensation for your injuries.
+Our knowledgeable Connecticut doctor's injury lawyers understand that medical mistakes can be devastating, leading to a lifetime of disability, ongoing medical treatments, and hardship.
+Our experienced CT medical injury lawyers will be tireless advocates for you and your family and will aggressively fight to ensure all responsible parties are held accountable and that you receive appropriate compensation for your injuries.

-Contact a Connecticut medical malpractice attorney with Berkowitz Hanna at our offices in Stamford, Bridgeport, or Danbury, so that we can discuss what happened, the applicable laws, and your best legal options moving forward.
+Contact a Connecticut medical injury lawyer at our offices in Stamford, Bridgeport, or Danbury, so that we can discuss what happened, the applicable laws, and your best legal options moving forward.
 Statutes of limitations apply, so call us today at (866) 479-7909 or request a free consultation on our contact us page.